FrewtyPebbles/Dom-Builder/README.md

 ![Dom Dragger Logo](https://github.com/FrewtyPebbles/Dom-Dragger/blob/master/assets/dom_dragger_logo_prototype_192x192.png?raw=true)

-Dom Dragger is a visual web page builder written in typescript without any server side rendering.
+Dom Dragger is a visual drag and drop static web page builder written in typescript without any server side rendering.
 It can be used to build HTML pages without writing any HTML.

 ```
 npm run build